tamagnaso/random-color-picker/README.md

 # random-color-picker
-A web app that permits to randomly choose a color from different palettes
+A web app that permits to randomly choose a color from different palettes.